Spicy Roasted Cauliflower Veggie Burritos

 In a small bowl, combine the ancho chili powder, smoked paprika, onion powder, garlic powder, cayenne pepper, and 1/2 teaspoon fine sea salt.
 Stir until well blended.

+Heat the oven to 425 degrees Fahrenheit.
 Line two baking sheets with parchment paper, foil or a silicone baking mat.
 It is unlikely that all the veggies will fit on one baking sheet.

 In a medium bowl, toss the cauliflower florets with 2 tablespoons of the oil and two thirds of the spice mixture.
 Spread the cauliflower out onto the first baking sheet, facing as many of the flatter edges down so that they brown nicely.